|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Japanese aircraft wrecks at Rekata Bay

-On August 5, 1945, RNZAF Catalina from 6 Squadron landed at Rekata Bay and investigated the crash of Hudson NZ2054 that was presumed to have crashed in the area.
+On August 5, 1945, RNZAF PB2B-1 Catalina NZ4051 from 6 Squadron landed at Rekata Bay and investigated the crash of Hudson NZ2054 presumed to have crashed in the area and located the wreckage but no trace of the crew.

 On August 28, 1945, a RNZAF Catalina from 6 Squadron again landed at Rekata Bay for a picnic and to inspect the former Rekata Bay Seaplane Base.
-On this visit, one member of the group LAC Leslie Angus Ellen, NZ441559 went missing.
+On this visit, one member of the group LAC Leslie Angus Ellen, 441559 went missing.
 It was believed he drown or was taken by a saltwater crocodile.
-He is memorialized on the tablet of the missing, panel 7 at Borail Memorial.
+He is memorialized at Bourail New Zealand War Cemetery on the Bourail Memorial, panel 8.

 Jenny Anthea adds: